KNOWLEDGE UNIT 3

 HANDLING COMPLAINTS

-· Understand why it is important to provide good service all the time and to all your guests.
+· Understand what good service means in your job · Understand why it is important to provide good service all the time and to all your guests. · Know what makes up a good quality of service · Understand how to develop a caring, consistent quality approach to service |

 Visitors to your country and guests in your establishment have high expectations for their stay.
 You can either make visitors’ dreams come tube or turn their dreams into nightmares!
 You need to be good at your job if you are to help their dreams come true.